 Strong, dedicated, confident teachers are integral to student success.
 In Haiti, it is not uncommon for teachers to lack basic supplies including books, chalkboards, and even classrooms.
 Many teachers also work all day and then travel many miles by moto-taxi every night to attend courses with the hope of completing their own education.

 CCH works with the teachers and principals in its partner schools to provide ongoing professional development support through mentoring, seminars, back to school planning, leadership building, exam and certification preparation, and peer-to-peer learning opportunities.
+Our Teacher Sponsorship Program helps support all of these efforts.
 Working with CCH, Haitian teachers are encouraged to experiment with the tools they need to bring proven teaching styles into their classrooms – all in native Kreyol.

 We believe that CCH partner schools can be anchors of wellness in their communities.
 We work with the schools to facilitate vaccination campaigns, dental hygiene clinics, health and sanitation campaigns, and periodic wellness checks for students.
 Through these efforts we also identify health issues that can be addressed at the CCH clinic or by volunteer healthcare teams.